willtmwu/cExamples/OpenBSD/Zone_isolation/README.txt

 Changed Files in the kernel

-The majority of the code and work is in the file sys/kern/zones.c other changes are to simply support the implementation
+The majority of the code and work is in the file sys/kern/zones.c, other changes are to simply support the implementation.

+For this project, processes must be isolated within 'zones'.
+Therefore, signals cannot cross zones.
+Furthermore, zones should not know what processes exist in other zones.

 bin/ps/extern.h
 bin/ps/keyword.c